Vaccine Information for Employees

 COVID-19 vaccination is now mandatory for all faculty and staff, with limited exceptions for religious and medical reasons.
 This applies to employees at all Mount Sinai locations, including hospital, ambulatory, academic, corporate, and other sites, and those working remotely, even if a Remote Work Agreement is in place.

-For more details, please refer to the following resources.
+For more details about COVID-19 vaccination, please refer to the following resources.
 These will be updated frequently.

 - Joint Letter From Dr. Davis and 1199 President George Gresham - Updated September 10, 2021